Global-Chem/global-chem/paper.md

 ## Conclusion

-`GlobalChem` serves a purpose of documenting what is common and relevant to different chemical communities in a distributable easy format with objects classified as primary paper functionality with methods containing the chemical list that accodomates said functionality.

-`GlobalChem` has several proposed applications into machine learning and artifical intelligence for drug pipelines as a classification layer, it can help construct a cheminformatic analysis of functional groups on a chemical dataset without any knowledge being known prior, and lastly it has a potential educational use in teaching functional groups and SMILES to any potential chemistry students.
+`Global-Chem` serves the purpose of facilitating collecting, documenting and accessing different chemical communities as dictated by user input.
+It involves a distributable easy format with objects classified as primary paper functionality with methods containing the chemical list that accodomates said functionality.
+With respect to broader applicatibility `Global-Chem` will potentially be of utility for machine learning and artifical intelligence tools in drug development pipelines as a classification layer.
+In addition, it can help construct a cheminformatic analysis of functional groups on a chemical dataset and, lastly, it has a potential educational use in teaching functional groups and SMILES to any potential chemistry students.

 # Acknowledgements

-Thank you to Jacob Weiner, Tyree Wilson, Paul Shapiro for their helpful discussions into the usability and functionality of GlobalChem.
+Thank you to Jacob Weiner, Tyree Wilson, Paul Shapiro for their helpful discussions into the usability and functionality of Global-Chem.
-Thank you to the University of Maryland School of Pharmacy department for promoting a collaborative and useful space for academics.
+Appreciation to the University of Maryland School of Pharmacy Depatment of Pharmaceutical Chemistry for promoting a collaborative and useful space for academics.
+Financial support from the NIH (GM131710) is acknowledged.

+# Conflict of Interets

+ADM is cofounder and CSO and SJ is Commercial Development Director of SilcsBio LLC.